psamead/MyDiary/README.md

 # MyDiary
-This is just some random thoughts
+This is just a random thought.

 Apirl 1st 2021